mh9924/MatPHP/README.md

 # MatPHP
-Linear algebra tools for matrices, vectors, systems of equations written in PHP
+MatPHP is a collection of linear algebra tools for matrices, vectors, systems of equations written in PHP